 - for businesses in which a significant part of the income is reinvested, we would recommend an LLC, preferably together with Estonian CIT

 Step 1.
-You have to decide on a type of company you want to form.
+You have to decide on a type of company you want to incorporate.

 Step 2.
-You need to provide us with key information about of your company such as: (name, share capital, representation, etc.).
+You need to provide us with key information about of your company such as: (company name, share capital, representation, etc.).

 Step 3.
-You have to gather and provide us with required documentation
+You have to gather and provide us with required documents

 I. If shareholders are individuals